nickscottprior/stitt/README.md

 STITT was originally developed for working with Tibetan translations of Sanskrit Buddhist texts.
 It has several benefits over standard word-processing software, including:

+* Tools that are tailored for working with Sanskrit + Tibetan e-texts
 * A simple and customizable UI to minimize distractions
 * Collapsible sections to show or hide data as needed
 * A hierarchical HTML-based data structure to allow for easy data extraction

 The hierarchical data structure is particularly important.
 It allows STITT to import and export textual data in a variety of different formats at the click of a button.
-As of STITT version 1.4, you can automatically import GRETIL and ACIP e-texts into the work area at the click of a button, and can export your translation from the work area in either block-by-block format or as a continuous text.
+As of STITT version 1.4 you can automatically import GRETIL and ACIP e-texts into the work area, and can export your translation from the work area in either block-by-block format or as a continuous text.
 You can also export your notes on language correspondences as a table that you can easily copy-paste into other programs.

 Once this feature has been fully implemented, you will be able to: